pyeventsourcing/eventsourcing/docs/topics/process.rst

 by sudden terminations of the process, except in being delayed until the processing is resumed.

-.. contents:: :local:

-This definition of reliability doesn't include availability.
-Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing.
-The product of a process, whenever it is obtained, should be invariant with respect to any infrastructure failures.
-Of course, the availability of infrastructure inherently limits the availability of the product, but nevertheless infrastructure availability is beyond the scope of this discussion.
+This definition of the reliability ("safety") doesn't include availability ("liveness").
+Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't damage the product of a process.
+The product, whenever it is obtained, should be unaffected by infrastructure failures.
+Of course, the availability of infrastructure inherently limits the availability of the product.
+Nevertheless infrastructure availability is beyond the scope of this discussion.
 To limit the scope a little bit further, it is assumed here that whatever records have been committed by a process will not somehow be damaged by a sudden termination of the process.
 A record is not a process, and the reliability of records is beyond the scope of this discussion.
-To limit this discussion about process reliability even further, the reliability of the event processing design described below is a separate concern from any programming errors in the policies of aggregates of a process application that may define pathological behaviour.
+To limit this discussion about process reliability even further, the reliability of the event processing described below is a separate concern from any programming errors in the policies of aggregates of a process application that may define pathological behaviour.
+That is, policy and aggregate programming errors are beyond the scope of this discussion.

+.. contents:: :local:

-(Please note, the code in these examples currently only works with the library's SQLAlchemy record manager.
-Django support is planned, Cassandra support is being considered but will probably be restricted to processes similar to replication or translation that will write one record for each event notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's light weight transactions.)
+Please note, the library code presented in the example below currently only works with the library's SQLAlchemy record manager.
+Django support is planned, Cassandra support is being considered but will probably be restricted to processes similar to replication or translation that will write one record for each event notification received, and use that record as tracking record, event record, and notification log record, due to the limited atomicity of Cassandra's light weight transactions.

 Process application